KxSystems/docs/docs/basics/internal.md

 Restricted                      must be executed under handle 0 Unrecognized key format         master key file format unrecognized
 ```

+`z` indicates unlock/lock.
+To reload using a new key, unlock using current key and then proceed with the new key.
+If load is attempted whilst locked, it throws `'DARE key locked`.

 ## `-38!x` (socket table)